Discharge Instructions: Giving Yourself an Intramuscular (IM) Injection in the Thigh

 Step 1.
 Getting ready

-- Wash your hands thoroughly before and after all IM injections.
+- Wash your hands well with soap and warm water or use an alcohol-based hand sanitizer before and after all IM injections.

 - Prepare your medicine as you were shown by your healthcare provider.